CRM ERP Workflow Integration Services

 Multi-carrier shipping hub for Indonesian eCommerce

-RaftLabs builds CRM-ERP workflow integration covering the full quote-to-cash process: deal-won in CRM triggers order creation in ERP, fulfilment status syncs back to CRM, invoices and payment status are visible in CRM without opening the ERP, and customer account data stays consistent bidirectionally.
-We integrate Salesforce, HubSpot, and Pipedrive with SAP, Oracle, NetSuite, and Microsoft Dynamics.
-Core integrations deliver in 6 to 10 weeks at a fixed cost.
+RaftLabs builds CRM-ERP workflow integration across the full quote-to-cash process: a deal won in the CRM triggers order creation in the ERP, fulfilment status syncs back, and invoices and payment status appear in the CRM without an ERP login.
+We connect Salesforce, HubSpot, and Dynamics with SAP, Oracle, NetSuite, and Odoo.
+A first workflow launches in 6 to 10 weeks from around $15,000; the full integration grows to $30,000 to $60,000.

 Trusted by